 o Specially designed procedures for the assigned employees to shut down critical plant operations

-o A working system to account for all employees after evacuation and to inform them about the emergency plan
+o A working system to account for all employees after the evacuation and to inform them about the emergency plan

 o You can also assign medical or rescue duties to certain employees